dailybruin/the-stack/_posts/2021-04-25-covid-grade-inflation.md

 ### Introduction

 Over the past academic year, COVID-19 has changed the way students and professors learn and teach.
 At UCLA, all quarters since spring 2020 have consisted of primarily online courses.

-The Academic Senate adjusted grading policies in response to the pandemic, including extending the deadline for changes in grading basis and allowing departments to count pass/no pass classes towards major and minor requirements (CQ 28).
+The UCLA Academic Senate, which is made up of faculty and deans and sets various academic regulations, adjusted grading policies in response to the pandemic to extend the deadline for students to change the grading basis for a class and allow departments to count pass/no pass classes towards major and minor requirements (CQ 1).
 During winter 2020 and spring 2020, the Academic Senate also allowed professors to offer alternative assessments instead of planned finals.
-(CQ 28)
+(CQ 1)

-Despite policy adjustments, which allowed greater flexibility, many students had mixed feelings about remote learning.
+Despite policy adjustments that allowed greater flexibility, many students still had mixed feelings about remote learning.

-“Online it was nice because you could pause the lectures, take notes, and have your slides next to you,” said Nate Price, a second-year microbiology, immunology and molecular genetics student(CQ 15) (CQ 8).
-While the lectures weren’t that different, finding the motivation to complete them could be challenging, said Price.
+Nate Price (CQ2), a third-year microbiology, immunology and molecular genetics student said aspects of online classes were nice, like being able to pause lectures or have slides open (CQ 3).
+While the lectures were not significantly different from in-person classes, finding the motivation to complete them could be challenging (CQ4), Price said.

-Mae Noland, a second-year art student (CQ 11) said, “I definitely don't put as much effort in when I'm overwhelmed.
-It just doesn't feel like a real class anymore.
-We’re all just in our little boxes on Zoom.”(CQ 14) Accomodations from professors have helped with these challenges.
+“I definitely don't put as much effort in when I'm overwhelmed.” third-year art student Mae Noeland (CQ5) said.
+“It just doesn't feel like a real class anymore.
+We’re all just in our little boxes on Zoom.”(CQ6)

+Accomodations from professors have helped with these challenges, students said.

 “Professors are understanding of people not being able to complete work in this setting as efficiently as they would in a normal, in-person class setting.”
-(CQ 13)
+Noeland said.
+(CQ 7)

 ### Comparing Course Grade Distributions from In-person and Online Learning

 The bar chart below compares the grade distributions of courses in fall 2019 and fall 2020.
 Use the dropdown to view the grade distributions of individual courses.
+Courses are listed in alphabetical order.
 If the course was taught by the same professor in fall 2019 and fall 2020, then grade distributions for both quarters will be shown.

 <select id="dropdown-menu"></select>